Tuwaiq-jed-kot1/HW-Week1_Day05_DataStructure_and_ScopeFunction/assignment.md

 ## Part III - Practice with Maps.
 ---
 - Write an asnwer to this question: What are the cases that I need to use the map for??
+-
+since map contains the data as a pair (key and value) and the key must be unique then we can use it with data that have a unique identifier. such as citizen ids and their name - serial number and the product.
+**********
-- What is the difference between immutable and read only variables?
+- What is the difference between immutable and read only variables? immutable cannot be modified after creation read-only we can't reassign new value but we can alter the value (val list > list.add)

 - Create a map of 20 elements of strings and doubles